microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 title: IRedBoxHandler
 ---

-RedBoxHandler provides an extension point to allow custom error handling within the react instance.
-This can be useful if you have an existing error reporting system that you want react errors to be reported to.
-The default implementation of RedBoxHandler shows error messages in a full screen error screen within the application.
+`IRedBoxHandler` provides an extension point to allow custom error handling within the React instance.
+This can be useful if you have an existing error reporting system that you want React errors to be reported to.
+The default implementation of `RedBoxHandler` shows an error messages in a error screen that covers the whole application window.

 -- Insert Screenshot here --

-If you want to maintain the existing RedBox behaviors, and also report errors to your own reporting system, your implementation can call into the default RedBoxHandler, which can be obtained by calling
+If you want to maintain the existing `RedBox` behaviors, and also report errors to your own reporting system, your implementation can call into the default `RedBoxHandler`, which can be obtained by calling :

 ```csharp
 RedBoxHelper::CreateDefaultHandler(Host);
 ```

-Sample settings up a RedBoxHandler that reports errors to an external system, and displays the default RedBox experience within the application:
+Sample settings up a `RedBoxHandler` that reports errors to an external system, and displays the default `RedBox` experience within the application:

 ```csharp